djsaxy/dots/.config/t2linux-fix/README.md

+# From lilithmooncohen.
+Just getting lumped in with my dots so I don't forget which fix actually worked for my Macbook.

 # T2Linux MacBook Suspend Fix

 This script configures your system to properly suspend and resume by managing the Broadcom WiFi driver and Apple BCE keyboard backlight driver.